jobrogi/GhillieStudios/Docs/AutoSnapEditor/AutoSnapEditor---Changelog.md

-# AutoSnap – Editor Plugin – Changelog
+# AutoSnapEditor Plugin – Changelog

-This document outlines all major changes and additions to the AutoSnap – Editor plugin.
+This document outlines all major changes and additions to the AutoSnapEditor plugin.

 <div style="margin-top: 2rem;"></div>

+## [1.0.2] – Bug Fixes + Plugin Standardizations

+#### Updates

+- Updated to a more detailed version of the docs.
+- Fixed bug where if you try to change the editor mode manually the settings will update accordingly.
+- Changed Plugin name from AutoSnap - Editor to AutoSnapEditor.
+- Changed all `AutoSnap` References to `AutoSnapEditor` with the exception of hidden classes.
+- Updated listing fab page.
+- Depreciated overview page.
+- Added Icon to Edit Mode AutoSnapEditor.
+- Added Plugin Icon.
+- Fixed bug where you keep getting the `SnapDistanceSlider is null` log unless the settings menu is open.

+<div style="margin-top: 2rem;"></div>

 ## [1.0.1] – Documentation Standardization

-### Updates
+#### Updates

 - Updated docs to a standardized template